 Acupuncture theory is very adaptable.
-It diagnoses medical conditions like fibromyalgia in terms of 'syndromes' which have almost nothing in common with the orthodox (Western doctor) understanding of disease.
+Part of TCM theory, it diagnoses medical conditions like fibromyalgia in terms of ‘syndromes‘ or ‘channel energetics‘ which have almost nothing in common with the orthodox (Western doctor) understanding of disease.

 This chronic pain can be all over or widespread throughout your body.
 It can be severe in places and not in others.
 The pain may vary, but it’s usually always there to some extent.
 Often your neck and your back are particularly sore.